herambchaudhari4121/pets/README.md

 #### Download ChromeDriver

-You just need to download and unzip the latest [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it somewhere in your search path.
+You just need to download and unzip the latest version [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it somewhere in your search path.

 ### Install Python packages